The current administration directory is available on the main College for Creative Studies website.

 CCS Library

-• The Main Library, located on the Ford campus in the Manoogian Visual Resource Center
+The CCS Library is located on the Ford campus in the Manoogian Visual Resource Center.

 You must show a current CCS ID in order to check out library materials.
 The library’s online catalog is accessible on the Internet here.
 Access to the online catalog, as well as to the Library’s electronic databases, is also available here, where students can search for books, periodicals, and materials placed on reserve by instructors.
 From the catalog’s main menu you can access your patron record to see what books and DVDs you have checked out, what their due dates are, and if you have overdue books.